Ciela-Institute/caustics/paper.md

 the Universe [@holycow], for which lensing has quickly become competitive in the state-of-the-art.
 Lensing also promises to unlock information about dark matter[@Hezaveh2016], supernovae [@Rodney2021], and the first stars [@Welch2022] among other topics.
-Here we present a code `caustics` to massively accelerate the detailed modelling of such lensing systems.
+Here we present a code `caustics` to meet the massive computational requirements of modelling sso many lensing systems in detail.

 # Statement of need

-Unlocking the exciting potential of graviational lensing will require processing hundreds of thousands of lenses [@Collett2015] expected to be discovered in the next generation of surveys (Rubin, Euclid, Roman, and more).
-The current state of lensing analysis, however, requires many days/weeks to solve even a single system, so computational advancements like GPU acceleration and algorithmic advances like automatic differentiation are needed to make the computational timescales realistic for such large samples. `caustics` is built with the future of lensing in mind, using `PyTorch` [@pytorch] to accelerate the low level computation and enable new kinds of algorithms which rely on automatic differentiation (e.g. HMC [@hmc]).
+Unlocking the exciting scientific potential of graviational lensing will require processing hundreds of thousands of lenses [@Collett2015] expected to be discovered in the next generation of surveys (Rubin, Euclid, Roman, and more).
+The current state of lensing analysis, however, requires many days/weeks to analyze even a single system, so computational advancements like GPU acceleration and algorithmic advances like automatic differentiation are needed to make the computational timescales realistic for such large samples.
+`caustics` is built with the future of lensing in mind, using `PyTorch` [@pytorch] to accelerate the low level computation and enable new kinds of algorithms which rely on automatic differentiation (e.g. HMC [@hmc]).
 With these tools available, `caustics` will provide greater than two orders of magnitude acceleration to most standard operations, unlocking previously infeasible analyses at scale.

-`caustics` is not the only gravitational lensing code publicly available, the well established `lenstronomy` package has been in use since 2018 [@lenstronomy], `PyAutoLens` is also widely used [@PyAutoLens], GIGA-Lens is a specialized JAX [@JAX] based gravitational lensing package [@GIGALens].
+`caustics` is not the only gravitational lensing code publicly available.
+The well established `lenstronomy` package has been in use since 2018 [@lenstronomy], `PyAutoLens` is also widely used [@PyAutoLens], and GIGA-Lens is a specialized JAX [@JAX] based gravitational lensing package [@GIGALens].
-`Lenstronomy` is fully featured and has been widely used in the gravitational lensing community.
-The goal of `caustics` development has been primarily focused on three aspects, processing speed, user experience, and flexibility.
+`Lenstronomy` is fully featured and has been widely used in the gravitational lensing community. `Caustics` development has been primarily focused on three
+aspects: processing speed, user experience, and flexibility.
 The processing speed is primarily derived from PyTorch and `caustics` has been optimized to take full advantage of its features.
 The user experience is streamlined by providing three interfaces to the code: configuration file, object-oriented, and functional where each interface level requires more expertise but unlocks more capability.
 In this way, even users with no previous lensing experience can smoothly transition to power users of `caustics`.
 Flexibility is achieved by a determined focus on minimalism in the core functionality of `caustics`.

 # Scope

-`Caustics` is a gravitational lensing simulator, the purpose of the project is to streamline the representation of strong gravitational lensing effects on the light of a background source.
+`Caustics` is a gravitational lensing simulator.
+The purpose of the project is to streamline the representation of strong gravitational lensing effects on the light of a background source.
 This includes a variety of lensing profiles which are parametric: SIE, EPL, Pseudo-Jaffe, NFW, External Shear, and more as well as